20 Popular Blogs And What They Are Doing Right

 Tankarium is a popular blog in the fish-keeping niche.

 It's not hard to see why as it ticks all the boxes.
 The site looks great with an eye-catching hero image on the homepage, an appropriate color scheme, easy navigation, and excellent custom graphics.

 The content is very well written.
 It is informative and answers the questions that visitors are looking for, has quality images and embedded video content, and appears very well researched and accurate.

 It looks like both the on-page and off-page SEO are being done well.
-Their keyword-targeted posts are well structured with good headings, have author bios, and have appropriate internal links.
+Their keyword-targeted posts are well structured with good headings, have author bios (or like these author byline examples), and have appropriate internal links.
 The site has many links from very high DR sites and other relevant popular pet blogs.